Roadside memorials and floral tributes

 Roadside memorial and floral tributes information

-Floral tributes will be permitted to remain for a maximum of 30 days (if there is no adverse effect on road safety) and will then be removed.
+Warwickshire County Council permit floral tributes to remain for a maximum of 30 days (if there is no adverse effect on road safety).
+After this time they will be removed.

 Permanent memorials, whether in solid form or in the form of planting, create the same problems of safe access whether for repeat visits or maintenance.
 They may also create problems of visibility and distraction of motorists potentially leading to further tragedy.
 This authority will not normally, therefore, give permission for the placing of any permanent memorial within the highway boundary.